ak-krajewska/book-scraper/documentation/braindump.md

 ## 2024.01.01

+### Attempt to write a scraper that does what the Medium tutorial purported to do

+I created a new file, keeping the comments to help me structure it along with the imports header which I know works: `medium_exercise/shelf_scraper.py`

 ### Attempt to use Medium article

 **Summary:** The code given in the article doesn't run and I am giving up on it.
 Read this section for the saga.